Queues Activity Detail view

 Service Level

-Service level target is a contact center performance statistic expressed as “X percent of contacts answered in Y seconds.”
+Service level target is a contact center performance statistic expressed as “X percent of conversations answered in Y seconds.”
 For example, a goal of answering 80% of voice calls within 20 seconds provides a service level target of 80/20.
 You can set the service level target for each media type in a queue.
 Analytics uses this service level target to calculate whether you are within the service level % defined by your service level agreement (SLA).
 For more information about setting the service level target, see Create queues or Edit or delete queues

 Abandon %